Best Treadmills for Your Home Gym Check Them Out

 Protein powder can go far beyond a basic shaker bottle—though that convenience sure is hard to beat.
 Blend it into smoothies, stir it into oatmeal or yogurt, whisk it into pancake batter, or add it to baked goods like muffins or protein bites.
 Unflavored powders also mix seamlessly into soups, sauces, and other savory dishes.

 You can take protein powder daily or just when it’s helpful.
-Many people use it post-workout to support muscle repair, while others rely on it in the morning or between meals to meet protein targets.
-There’s no perfect timing—what matters most is consistently hitting your total daily protein needs.
+Many people use it post-workout, while others rely on it in the morning or between meals to meet protein targets.
+There’s no perfect timing.
+What matters most is consistently hitting your total daily protein needs.

 Pair With Other Foods

-Combining protein with carbohydrates—like fruit, oats, or milk—provides energy pre-workout or helps replenish it afterward.
-Adding healthy fats—such as nut butter and chia seeds—slows digestion and enhances satiety, making your shake or meal more filling and balanced.
+Combining protein with carbohydrates (like fruit, oats, or milk) provides energy pre-workout or helps replenish it afterward.
+Adding healthy fats, such as nut butter and chia seeds, slows digestion and enhances your feeling of fullness, making your shake or meal more filling and balanced.

 The right combo depends on your goals: carbs for energy, fats for fullness, or a mix of both for balanced nutrition.